-5.7 Looked after children, previously looked after children and care leavers
+5.8 Looked after children, (including kinship care) previously looked after children and care leavers

-- Langafel CE Primary recognises the common reason for children becoming looked after is as a result of abuse, neglect ans/or exploitation and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' Catherine Maynard Headteacher who works with local authorities, including the Virtual School Kent (including the virtual school head) to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the school believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the front door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.
+- Langafel CE Primary recognises the common reason for children becoming looked after is as a result of abuse, neglect ans/or exploitation and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' Catherine Maynard Headteacher who works with local authorities, including the Virtual School Kent (including the virtual school head) to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.